Sue-Tong/Sue-Tong.github.io/_pages/about.md

 ## Teaching

-At UofT, I have been an undergraduate teaching assistant for:
+At the University of Toronto, I have been a teaching assistant for:
 * STA130: An Introduction to Statistical Reasoning and Data Science (2023 Winter & Fall)

 At [Data Science Institute](https://certificates.datasciences.utoronto.ca/certificatesandsessions/), I have been a course supporter for: